What is God?

 Copyright 2022 by Bob Shutes

 PS: I would like to thank everyone who visits and takes the time to read the things we post on this website.
-I know it has been awhile since new posts have been published but now that summer is coming to an end I promise to be much more diligent.
+I know it has been awhile since new posts have been published but we press on and will try to be more diligent in the future.
 God Bless and thanks for your patience.